 Precisely this economic and tamperproof method to enforce these laws for the countless species in question is not yet commercially available today and thus all the above concepts are not yet enforceable.
 Currently, these animals are not formally documented by a method that would distinguish a legal wild animal, bred in captivity, from an illegally poached animal.
 Laws have been articulated and penalties defined for the poaching of wild animals.
 Undoubtedly, after this disaster, many more regulations will emerge, indeed, up to the point of prohibiting all wildlife trades, which may, as heretofore mentioned above, may produce the inverse effect.

-If all legal animals are genetically catalogued; and all law enforcement concerned with that breeder have easy access to this information, those agencies could distinguish unambiguously between animals, legally bred in captivity, and animals, poached from the wild or otherwise illicitly introduced into logistics and delivery chains.
+If all legally bred and traded animals are genetically catalogued; and all law enforcement concerned with that breeders have easy access to this information, those agencies could distinguish unambiguously between animals, legally bred in captivity, and animals, poached from the wild or otherwise illicitly introduced into logistics and delivery chains.
 Innumerable species and specimens worldwide could be “typed” and registered, removing the enigma and danger that faces consumers worldwide: Is this a wild animal population, captive-bred and healthy, or is this a population that poses a threat to human life?

 Wherever they exist, current blanket prohibitions on breeding, trade, and consumption have been difficult to enforce.
 This technological breakthrough not only would be more effective in curbing poaching (including enforcing blanket bans where legally proscribed) but is capable of creating a forgery-proof trading system for all future breeding.

-Fingerprinting animals is tantamount to a “Seal of Approval.”
+Fingerprinting animals is tantamount to a “eal of approval.”
 Thus, conservation genetics can now provide powerful tools to detect, stop and finally prevent the uncontrolled plundering of nature that not only destroys global biodiversity, but can potentially destroy human civilization as well.